phagmaier/Bitcon-Price-Prediction/README.md

 ## INCOMPLETE
 LSTM model is still not working.
-Hoping to add to this and get it working in an attempt to make more accurate predictions with a more sophisticated and accurate model
+Hoping to add to this and get it working in an attempt to make more accurate predictions with a more sophisticated and accurate model.
+As it stands it's just a basic template to build off of need to impliment a LSTM cell.

 ## Libraries: